Danielaleite/BeCOOless/video/script.md

 staying on a budget.
 Mike is overwhelmed by the plethora of available options at the supermarket.
 How should he choose?
 Sometimes, he simply buys the cheapest option, but he would not mind buying a much greener, slightly more expensive product.
-This is where BeCOO-Less, the app we've developed, comes in.
-BeCOO-Less helps Mike to choose greener alternatives while respecting his budget.
+This is where BeCOOless, the app we've developed, comes in.
+BeCOOless helps Mike to choose greener alternatives while respecting his budget.

 (Platform presentation)

 Using the app is very simple.
 First, you need to compose a shopping list.
-Based on your preferred supermarket, as well as current and past orders, BeCOO-Less knows which items you would usually buy.
+Based on your preferred supermarket, as well as current and past orders, BeCOOless knows which items you would usually buy.
 Using the slider, our machine learning algorithm, informs you about greener alternatives that can lead to huge savings in carbon emissions!
 In this manner, the app enables you to make the most